 The take home message here, is that Spirulina is a survivor.
 Perhaps, as we go forward to an uncertain future, Spirulina will help us survive too.

 Spirulina Can Take Different Forms

 Just like the morphological variation that can be observed in the same species of animals or plants – think of the different races of humankind – Spirulina has different forms depending on where they originate and the conditions under which they are grown.
 The trichomes (multi-celled filaments) can be straight or tightly spiralled and anywhere in between.
 What they all have in common, is their chemical make-up and, by extension, their nutrient profile.

 The Natural Habitat of Spirulina

 In nature, Spirulina grows in mineral-rich lakes that are often found near volcanoes or places with thermal activity.
 The largest Spirulina lakes include Lake Texcoco in Mexico, lakes along the Great Rift Valley in East-Africa; and Lake Chad in Central Africa.

 Spirulina Has Been Harvested For Centuries

-Spirulina is so nutritious and easy to cultivate that the United Nation’s Food and Agricultural Organization (FAO) claim that Spirulina is “the most ideal food for mankind” and have called upon nations to look to Spirulina to fulfill their food security needs.
-Further, because Spirulina is so nutrient rich whist being resource use efficient, the United States Department of Agriculture declared that “Spirulina is the food for the future”.
+Spirulina is so nutritious and easy to cultivate, that the United Nation’s Food and Agricultural Organization (FAO) claim that Spirulina is “the most ideal food for mankind” and have called upon nations to look to Spirulina to fulfill their food security needs.
+Further, because Spirulina is so nutrient-rich whilst being resource use efficient, the United States Department of Agriculture declared that “Spirulina is the food for the future”.
 Further, NASA has investigated the cultivation of Spirulina for space travel.

 It comes as no surprise therefore, that Spirulina is recognized as the most nutrient dense food on the planet.
 Find out more …